 We’ve grouped the regions of Normandy, Brittany, Centre and Pays de la Loire to create the North West area of France.
-There are many good golf courses to be found in the French North West but we’ve not yet completed our detailed review of the region.
+There are many good golf courses to be found in the French North West and we’ve still in the process of carrying out a detailed review of the region.

 A few miles to the south west of Orléans in the Centre Region, you’ll find the jewel of the North West, which was the brainchild of Baron Marcel Bich (the man behind Bic pens).
 Texan, Robert von Hagge, designed Les Bordes on a day when he was at his most wickedly creative and it’s a must-play golf course that regularly vies with Morfontaine for the French No.1 spot.